 This guide provides good practice examples of how the principles set out in the Department of Justice and Community Safety’s Internal Review Guidelines can be applied by enforcement agencies.
 The examples provided move beyond the foundational legislative requirements and focus on good administrative law practices.

-The guide is informed by the Director’s ongoing monitoring and compliance activities and real-life examples of internal review good practices provided by enforcement agencies.
+• additional examples of internal review good practices provided by enforcement agencies

-In this document, ‘decision maker’ or ‘review officer’ refers to the person authorised to determine internal review applications.
+In this document, ‘decision maker’ or ‘review officer’ refers to the person authorised by an enforcement agency to determine internal review applications for that agency.

-We thank the following enforcement agencies involved in developing this guide, for volunteering their time, policies, guidelines, sample decisions, and other processes.
+We thank the following enforcement agencies involved in developing this guide, for volunteering their time, policies, guidelines, sample decisions, and other materials.

 Agency acknowledgements: